Reiki for the Chronic Pain Epidemic

 Chronic Pain: Definition and Costs

 Defined as pain that lasts longer than three to six months, chronic pain has become one of the most common reasons for seeking medical attention.
-In the same report, the Institute of Medicine found that, as of February 2014, chronic pain costs the healthcare system an estimated $635 billion each year.
+In addition to personal and family costs, there are healthcare burdens, disability and societal costs as well.
 Most people who suffer from chronic pain are prescribed pain medications.
-Increasingly, however, alternative solutions like Reiki have also proven helpful.
-There is still a lot of confusion and a lack of education regarding chronic pain, so understanding it is the first step in deciding on choosing the best treatment.
+Increasingly, complementary solutions like Reiki have also proven helpful.

 Pain Relief with Reiki